better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Validation

-To ensure data integrity and authenticity, when cloning a repository, the attestation history according to the remote peer is fetched before all other repository contents, and the verification procedure (See [Verification](#Verification)) is run on it.
+To ensure data integrity and authenticity, when cloning a repository, the attestation history according to the remote peer is fetched before all other repository contents, and the verification procedure (See [Verification][ve]) is run on it.
 If this does not yield a verified status, the clone is aborted.
-The resulting repository state must include the attestation histories of at least a quorum of the delegates (See [Delegation](#delegation)) as per the remote peer's view of the identity document.
-In Git, the claim that this will be the case can be determined before fetching the repository contents by examining the advertised remote refs (See [Fetching](#fetching)).
+The resulting repository state must include the attestation histories of at least a quorum of the delegates (See [Delegation][dl]) as per the remote peer's view of the identity document.
+In Git, the claim that this will be the case can be determined before fetching the repository contents by examining the advertised remote refs (See [Fetching][fe]).
 If these preconditions are not met, the clone is aborted, and already fetched data is pruned.

 Participants in the network can choose to act as seeds.
 This is similar in concept to a "Pub" in SSB[@ssb]: when a peer starts tracking a seed, the seed also tracks this peer, thereby increasing the availability of data on the network.
 In order to limit its resource usage, a seed MAY require authentication.
 Note, however, that any participant may act as a seed, and may choose to do so only temporarily.